 In our town, there is a restaurant owner who has Celiac in his family.
 He really understands the importance of gluten free options without cross contamination.
 It is so comforting that we are able to eat in his restaurant without a second thought.
-My favorite item to order is the gluten free calzone.
-Delicious!
+My favorite item to order are the gluten free calzones.
+Amazing!!
 I choose a different calzone every time and have never been disappointed.

 Since it is not always convenient to go out to eat, this recipe is my take on calzones.
 I make the dough over the weekend, form the calzone circles and keep it wrapped in the refrigerator until I need it for a fast meal later in the week.